omeatai/SECURITY-LABS-IFEANYI/README.md

       - [ ] Open Amazon S3 buckets
       - [ ] Open Google Cloud buckets
       - [ ] TFTP servers
+  - [ ] Gobuster will take a list of potential page or directory names and try accessing a website with each of them; if the page exists, it tells you.

   ##### 2. Install Linux (Ubuntu) on Windows with WSL
   - [ ] Open Windows Terminal as Administrator